 Who Collects Data?

 Though stats are used across many fields, certain positions are open only to individuals with an education in mathematics or statistics.
 One of these jobs is that of a mathematician or statistician.
 Their job responsibilities include using statistics to solve problems in different fields like engineering or law, analyzing and interpreting data, and developing mathematical and statistical theories.
-Those that earn a Master’s in Applied Statistics degree can gain a deeper understanding on how statistical solutions are applied in organizational context and can build skills to work in a host of industries.
+Those that earn a Master’s in Applied Statistics degree can gain a deeper understanding on how statistical solutions are applied in an organizational context and can build skills to work in a host of industries.
 Another job is a computer and information research scientist, who aid scientists and engineers in resolving complex computing issues, develop computing languages, and test software systems with experiments.
 A Master’s in Applied Statistics can help professionals to integrate statistical tools into tech applications like machine learning, and they can gain advanced skills in statistical analysis and problem-solving.
 Statistics can also play a key role for engineers.
 Their job responsibilities include reviewing engineering specifications and process flows for efficiency’s sake, formulating control systems, and developing management systems for efficient cost analysis and financial planning.
 Those armed with a Master’s in Applied Statistics can gain a deeper knowledge of statistical methods and technologies and can have a firmer grasp on effectively communicating the results of statistical analysis.

 Further Your Education in Applied Statistics

 The importance of data, data analysis, and applied statistics is relevant to nearly every area of our lives.
 Graduates of a master’s program in applied statistics will have many fields to choose from when pursuing employment.
 As the field of applied statistics continues to evolve, those qualified to lead organizations and governments with insight gleaned from data will make a significant impact on the lives of generations to come.

 Learn More About Our Statistics Program